DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 The WDL has this a non-scattered task.
 Each instance of the scattered task takes in a File and outputs a complex object containing one Array[File] and one Array[String].
 The Array[String] component only has one element, and is therefore effectly just a String.

+### assoc_combine_r
+In this task we have a bunch of RData input files in the workdir.
+Google-compatiable WDL is very restrictive in how it handles output files, therefore, it is easiest to just give the output file a very unique prefix that is extremely unlikely to be found in an input RData file.
+(If we did not need to run on Terra, we could write the output filename to a text file, then read theat as a WDL task-level output and then glob upon that as another WDL task output, but Google-Cromwell doesn't allow for such workarounds.)
+For now that string is "combinedcombinedcombineduniquestring"

 ## ld-pruning.wdl
 * WDL does not have an equivalent to ScatterMethod:DotProduct so it instead scatters using zip().
 * check_merged_gds uses the chromosome file workaround.